List of For Better or For Worse characters: Other

 Not a person but a grinning, six-inch, anatomically correct figurine with bendable plastic limbs and suction cups.
 Josef "Weed" Weeder, a photographer who often works with Michael, regards "Ned" as his tongue-in-cheek mascot, as does Michael, and they keep him in the apartment they share when they are students together at the University of Western Ontario.
-Originally a naked man which annoys an old lady neighbor of theirs; Michael and Josef add a pair of swim trunks to Ned in an attempt to get her off their backs.
+Initially a naked man which annoys an old lady neighbour of theirs; Michael and Josef add a pair of swim trunks to Ned in an attempt to get her off their backs.
 When Weed falls in love with his assistant, Carleen Stein, he gives Ned to Carleen, to Michael's dismay, who demands him back as he feels that Weed does not value what Ned stands for: he is their 'futility symbol'.
 Meredith flushes Ned down the toilet, but his fate remains unknown until late November/early December 2006, when Robin flushes Michael's socks down the toilet.
 A plumber has to be called, and in unclogging the toilet, they find not only the socks but also Ned.
 As a result of this incident, Weed once again claims Ned.